New Rules for Real Estate Agencies and Private Realtors in Montenegro

 What should the premises be like?

-An agency may operate in a dedicated commercial space (poslovni prostor) or in an apartment converted to non-residential use.
-If it is an apartment, it must have a separate entrance from the building corridor, the courtyard, or directly from the street.
+An agency may operate in a designated commercial premises (poslovni prostor) or in an apartment converted to non-residential use.
+If it is an apartment, it must have a separate entrance from the building corridor, from the courtyard, or directly from the street.

-A signboard of strictly regulated format must be displayed on the building:
+A sign in a strictly regulated format must be displayed on the building:

 Size: 45 x 25 cm.